Vancouver Island Travel: Discover the Breathtaking Island

 • Surfing in Tofino – rentals and lessons available or come to town for the Surf Canada National Championships

-• Attending/participating in the Sand Castle Competition in Parksville
+• Attending/participating in the annual Sand Castle Competition in Parksville

 • Salmon and halibut guided fishing charters